 - Committed to taking leadership.
 An endorsed candidate is consistently willing to take bold leadership actions to advance progressive values and policies.
 That includes sponsoring legislation, public advocacy, and organizing colleagues around progressive legislation.
 An endorsed candidate should not have a track record of actions or votes that directly contradict stated progressive values.

-- Committed to advancing the goal of racial justice.
-An endorsed candidate understands the economic and social importance of advancing leadership of color at all levels of civic participation and governance.
+- Committed to advancing antiracism.
+An endorsed candidate understands and is active in advancing antiracist policy-making and leadership of color at all levels of civic participation and governance.
 An endorsed candidate takes leadership in addressing racial inequities during their campaign, within their district, and in society at large.
 An endorsed candidate sees advancing racial justice as a cornerstone of what it means to be progressive.

 - Committed to advancing economic justice.
 An endorsed candidate takes leadership in standing up for middle class and low-income families and individuals.
 A candidate takes leadership in advancing equitable economic, monetary, and tax policies that benefit the vast majority (the 99%) of our residents.